Skip to content

 • Virtual Profile on Vente a Canada APP + Lead generation.

-• 1 Bi-Weekly post of Institution on Social Media Channels.
+• 1 post of Institution on Social Media Channels.

 • Participation in B2B sessions (institutions and schools only) and networking receptions, where applicable.